apuignav/grid-submission/README.md

     submit(j)
 ```
 In order to use these files, you need to make sure that the right PFNs are used by the LHCb application.
-Fortunately, DIRAC writes a `data.py` file which contains this info, so adding `data.py` in your `gaudirun.py`
+Fortunately, DIRAC writes a catalog file that includes all the needed information, so the LFNs can be used
-call should take care of this.
+as inputs directly by adding an extra `data.py` input in the `gaudirun.py` call.
 In this case, your `job.sh` would look like this:
 ```bash
 #!/bin/sh